Dynapt-Inc/blog-template/README.md

 1. **Template Cloning**: Blog generator clones this template repository for each new blog
 2. **Package Installation**: Template automatically installs `@caleblawson/blog-shell`
-3. **Brand Configuration**: Blog generator creates a `brand.config.ts` file with user-specific branding
+3. **Brand Configuration**: Blog generator creates a `brand-config.ts` file with user-specific branding
 4. **Shell Integration**: Template imports components from the package and initializes branding
 5. **Database Connection**: Blogs connect to shared database using tenant IDs for data isolation
 6. **Updates**: Publishing new package versions automatically updates all user blogs via package manager